 Exaggerated or “guesstimate” expense claims, or a lack of receipts and evidence will rarely go unnoticed.
 We can’t emphasis enough the importance of lodging an accurate tax return so as to avoid raising a red flag.

-TAX TIP: Always wait until you receive your official PAYG summary before you complete your tax return.
+TAX TIP: Always wait until you can access your finalised (tax ready) Income Statement or official PAYG summary before you complete your tax return.
 Be careful to enter the actual amounts on your receipts into your deduction claims.
-To keep errors to an absolute minimum check out our recommended tax-time tool.

 Error 2: No proof of purchase